Best Waders For River Fishing in 2025: Guide Approved Waders

 Best in summer and winter – Just layer in the winter

-Neoprene may be more durable because they are thicker, they are heavy, bulky, less comfortable, and they are hot in the summer.
+Neoprene may be more durable because they are thicker, but they are also heavy, bulky, less comfortable, and they are hot in the summer.

 They also do not breathe, so your sweat or condensation builds up, so when you take them off, you feel damp or even wet, which happens in the winter too, and that dampness can actually make you colder.